Boostcom/bl-api-v3/source/includes/bl-api/v3/27_rewards_program.md

 Transaction type | Key | Description
 --- | --- | ---
 achievement | achievement_type | Type of achievement that granted the points - see [Achievement types](#v3-rewards-program-achievement-types)
-usage | reward_name | Name of reward that the points have been spent on correction | comment | (optional) Admin's notes
+reward_purchase | reward_name | Name of reward that the points have been spent on correction | comment | (optional) Admin's notes

 <aside class="notice">